What is a Door Contact Sensor?

 How Does It Work?

-Door contact sensors tell a security system if doors are closed or open.
-They can be installed all over a house on the windows, doors or even desk drawers.
+Door contact sensors communicate to a security system if doors or windows are closed or open.
+They can be installed all over a house on windows, doors, or even desk drawers and lockers.
 Available in two pieces, one part of contact sensors is installed on the door while the other piece is fixed on the door jamb or frame.